dwhitena/dockerized-DS-python/README.md

 # Containerized Data Science w/ Python & Docker
-This is a simple example of containerized data science illustrating how to dockerize a data science application.
+This is a simple example of containerized data science illustrating how one can (and should) dockerize a data science application.
 The simple app that we are dockerizing here is a k-NN classification model trained on the famous [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 The app could definitely be improved in terms of logging, error handling, etc., but many of those things have been left out here for illustration purposes.

 # Technologies